-- Grounds for Appeal.
-Both Complainant and Respondent are allowed to appeal the findings of the Administrative Resolution Process or Hearing Panel Resolution Process.
+- 1. Grounds for Appeal.
+Both Complainant and Respondent are allowed to appeal the dismissal of a Formal Complaint or any of the allegations therein, or the findings of the Administrative Resolution Process, the Hearing Panel Resolution Process, or the Academic Medical Center process.
 Appeals are limited to the following: - 1.
-A procedural error occurred that significantly impacted the outcome of the Administrative or Hearing Panel Resolution Process (e.g., substantiated bias, material deviation from established procedures, etc.). - 2.
-To consider new evidence, unavailable during the original hearing.
-Administrative or Hearing Panel Resolution Process or investigation that could substantially impact the original finding or sanction. - 3.
+A procedural irregularity that affected the outcome of the matter (e.g., material deviation from established procedures, etc.);

+- 2. To consider new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; - The Title IX Coordinator, Investigator(s), or decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter; or - 4.
 The sanctions fall outside the range typically imposed for this offense, or for the cumulative conduct record of the Respondent. - 2.
 Requests for Appeal.
-Both the Complainant and the Respondent may submit a request for appeal to the Equity Resolution Appellate Officer.
-All requests for appeal must be submitted in writing to the Equity Resolution Panel Appellate Officer within three (3) business days of the delivery of the findings.
-When any Party requests an appeal, the other Party (Parties) will be notified and receive a copy of the request for appeal. - 3.
+Both the Complainant and the Respondent may appeal a dismissal of a Formal Complaint or any allegations therein, or a determination regarding responsibility to the Equity Resolution Appellate Officer.
+The Equity Resolution Appellate Officer must not have a conflict of interest or bias for or against Complainants or Respondents generally or an individual Complainant or Respondent; if the Equity Resolution Appellate Officer does not believe that they can make an objective decision about an appeal, they should recuse themselves and the Chancellor (or Designee) shall appoint an alternate Equity Resolution Appellate Officer to hear the pending appeal.
+All requests for appeal must be submitted in writing to the Equity Resolution Appellate Officer within five (5) business days of the delivery of the notice of dismissal or Administrative Resolution Decision, Hearing Panel Decision, or AMC Determination.
+When any Party requests an appeal, the other Party will be notified and receive a copy of the request for appeal. - 3.
 Response to Request for Appeal.
-Within three (3) business days of the delivery of the notice and copy of the request for appeal, the non-appealing Party (Parties) may file a response to the request for appeal.
-The response can address that sufficient grounds for appeal have not been met and/or the merits of the appeal.

-- 4. Review of the Request to Appeal.
-The Equity Resolution Appellate Officer will make an initial review of the appeal request(s).
-The Equity Resolution Appellate Officer will then review the request for appeal to determine whether: - 1.
+Within five (5) business days of the delivery of the notice and copy of the request for appeal, the non-appealing Party may file a response to the request for appeal.
+The response can address that sufficient grounds for appeal have not been met and/or the merits of the appeal. - 4.
+Review of the Request to Appeal.
+The Equity Resolution Appellate Officer will make an initial review of the appeal request(s) to determine whether: - 1.
 The request is timely, and - 2.
-The appeal is on the basis of the any of three articulated grounds listed above, and - 3.
+The appeal is on the basis of any of the articulated grounds listed above, and - 3.
 When viewed in the light most favorable to the appealing Party, the appeal states grounds that could result in an adjusted finding or sanction.